 Once you file your FAFSA, you may be selected by the U. S. Department of Education for review in a process called verification.
 A message included on your Student Aid Report (your FAFSA confirmation report) will inform you of your selection for this process.
 Students selected for federal verification are required to submit additional documents to the Financial Aid Office at Tompkins Cortland Community College before federal student aid can be awarded to you.
 The U.S. Department of Education authorizes colleges to compare data reported on the FAFSA with other agencies and documents to verify the accuracy of information reported on the FAFSA.

 Students selected for verification will receive a letter or email from us asking for additional information or forms.
-Students may view the documents the Financial Aid Office is missing on their MyINFO account by clicking on “Finances” tab and selecting “Financial Aid.”
+Students may view the documents the Financial Aid Office is missing in their myTC3 Self Service.
+The student will hover on "Finances" then click on "Financial Aid".
 Students may download, print forms and submit them to our office via fax, mail or email.

 Records selected for verification are reviewed once the Financial Aid Office has received all requested documents properly completed and signed.
 We may ask for additional documents once we begin the verification process to resolve conflicting information or to verify the accuracy of certain data elements of the FAFSA.